Tag Archives: Network

 Pihole with a Cloudflare Tunnel

-We are running three PiHole installations, which enable load balancing and high availability for our DNS services.
+We are running three Pihole installations, which enable load balancing and high availability for our DNS services.
 We also use a Cloudflare encrypted tunnel to protect information in external DNS queries via the Internet.

-Our PiHole instances are deployed on a combination of Docker host VMs in our Proxmox Cluster and a stand-alone Raspberry Pi Docker host.
+Our three instances are deployed on a combination of Docker host VMs in our Proxmox Cluster and a stand-alone Raspberry Pi Docker host.

-Deploy PiHole with a Cloudflare Tunnel
+Deploy Pihole with a Cloudflare Tunnel

 Our software service stack for our dockerPiHole installs Pi includes the following applications: